Woman stole over $400K from hospitalized cancer patient, report says

 Nunez’s son, Pablo Figueroa, was arrested earlier in May for his involvement in the scheme.

 Elderly people are a common target of scammers and fraudsters.
-Senior citizens were scammed out of nearly $1 billion in 2020, according to FBI data.
+According to FBI data, senior citizens were scammed out of nearly $1 billion in 2020.

 “Each year, millions of elderly Americans fall victim to some type of financial fraud or internet scheme, such as romance scams, tech support fraud, and lottery or sweepstake scams,” the FBI said in its report.
 Criminals gain their targets’ trust or use tactics of intimidation and threats to take advantage of their victims.
 Once successful, scammers are likely to keep a scheme going because of the prospect of significant financial gain.”